Progressive Muscle Relaxation (PMR) Meditation

 The mind takes off in all directions – churning and whirling – creating an ever increasing spiral of tension, anxiety, fear and self-doubt.

 PMR meditation is an excellent technique to relax and soften your body allowing you to regain your centring and to reestablish your connection with yourself which allows your energy, your life giving essence, to flow.

-When your body softens and relaxes, centring naturally occurs and the mind (ego), happily follows suite.
+When your body softens and relaxes, centring naturally occurs and the mind (ego), happily follows suit.

-Easing stress in the body helps you to centre and ground.
+Easing tension in the body helps you to centre and ground.

 Although it sounds counterintuitive, PMR meditation is based on the premise that by consciously and physically creating and easing stress, you are helping yourself in a number of ways.

 You are acknowledging that you are the one creating the stress in your body.